 - Invest in a sustainable and equitable new renewable energy economy.

-- Strive to make personal choices in everyday life that reduce dependence on fossil fuels.
+- In addition, I will bank with a financial institution that does not invest in fossil fuel companies or infrastructure and will strive to make personal choices in everyday life that reduce dependence on fossil fuels.

 Where I do not have direct control over the individual companies in my investments–such as in an employer 401K, mutual fund, or ETF–I pledge to invest in fossil free alternatives as soon as suitable options become available.
 I will call on my employer or fund manager and encourage them to provide such options.
 If I intend to engage in shareholder advocacy, I may retain a small share for that purpose.